Texas’ DEI ban on public schools heads to Gov. Greg Abbott for final sign-off

 Supporters of the bill claim that DEI initiatives divert both class time and public funds toward promoting certain ideologies in schools.

-“It’s clear these programs are already in our schools using millions of taxpayer dollars meant for the classroom to fund political activism and political agendas,” Creighton said during a public hearing in January.
+“It’s clear these programs are already in our schools using millions of taxpayer dollars meant for the classroom to fund political activism and political agendas,” Creighton, the Senate education committee chair, said during a public hearing in January.

-There were several amendments filed by Democrats that failed, including one by Rep. Rhetta Andrews Bowers, D-Rowlett, which aimed to make sure that the “uncomfortable truth” including slavery is still being taught.
+Several amendments filed by Democrats during the House vote failed, including one by Rep. Rhetta Andrews Bowers, D-Rowlett, which aimed to make sure that the “uncomfortable truth,” including slavery, is still being taught.
 Another, by Rep. Christian Manuel, D-Port Arthur, proposed allowing educators to opt out of teaching topics that conflict with their personal beliefs.

-Opponents argue that banning these initiatives would disproportionately harm marginalized students, especially those who are LGBTQ+.
-They say it would take away safe spaces where students can find community and support, potentially leading to increased levels of depression and anxiety.
+Opponents argue that banning these initiatives will disproportionately harm marginalized students, especially those who are LGBTQ+.
+They say it will take away safe spaces where students can find community and support, potentially leading to increased levels of depression and anxiety.

 “Without DEI, you're going to see more students who might think that they are alone,” Ash Hall, a policy and advocacy strategist for LGBTQIA+ rights at the American Civil Liberties Union of Texas, told The Texas Tribune.

-The latest version requires schools to provide an explanation if a parent files a complaint about a potential DEI ban violation.
-If the parent is not satisfied with the response, they can appeal to the Texas Education Commissioner, who must assign an examiner and hold a hearing to review the complaint.
+The bill requires schools to provide an explanation if a parent files a complaint about a potential DEI ban violation.
+If the parent is not satisfied with the response, they can appeal to the Texas education commissioner, who can investigate the complaint.

-School districts also must adopt a policy to discipline or even terminate employees who knowingly take part in DEI activities.
+SB 12 requires school districts to adopt a policy to discipline employees — which could include termination — who knowingly take part in DEI-related activities.

 First round of TribFest speakers announced!
 Pulitzer Prize-winning columnist Maureen Dowd; U.S. Rep. Tony Gonzales, R-San Antonio; Fort Worth Mayor Mattie Parker; U.S. Sen. Adam Schiff, D-California; and U.S. Rep. Jasmine Crockett, D-Dallas are taking the stage Nov.
 13–15 in Austin.
 Get your tickets today!